margheritabonan/dry-lab-crikit/README.md

 ## Authors and acknowledgment

-Developed by Team Groningen 2025 for iGEM.
+Developed by Team Groningen for the 2025 iGEM competition.

 **Authors:**
 Yaprak Yigit, Margherita Bonan, Daniël Kassab.